07:15 Opening of the exhibition/registration - Please note: increased security measures apply!

 08:30 Welcome

-Dr. Eva-Charlotte Proll, Editor-in-Chief Behörden Spiegel
+Dr. Eva-Charlotte Proll, Publisher and Editor-in-Chief, Behörden Spiegel

 Dieter Wehe, Inspector General of the North Rhine-Westphalia police force (ret.)